 A Shadow of a Doubt

 I grew up in a Christian home, but to be completely transparent, I don’t know the date of my conversion.
 As I grew into my teenage years and even into adulthood, this presented a very big problem for me.
 I would hear well-meaning pastors and evangelists speak of salvation experiences that included a time and a place of conversion, but a time and place was not something that I knew.
 How could I be sure of salvation, “without a shadow of a doubt”, if I did not know the exact time and place?

 In the case of myself and many others, this is a real problem that presents a great deal of anxiety.
 So how can we be assured of salvation?

-The term ‘infallible’ that the framers of the confession use here come from two Latin words which mean, literally, ‘not deceiving’, in essence, not able to be mistaken or deceive.
+The term ‘infallible’ that the framers of the confession use here comes from two Latin words which literally mean, ‘not deceiving’.
+It means not being able to be mistaken or deceived.

-Sam Waldron explains “This should reassure the one who says, ‘I want to have assurance, but I am so fearful of being mistaken and deceiving myself.’
-There is an assurance of salvation which you may have, which will not deceive you”.
+Author Sam Waldron explains that, this should reassure the one who says, ‘I want to have assurance, but I am so fearful of being mistaken and deceiving myself.’
+There is an assurance of salvation that is available to all, which will not deceive you.

 So where do we find the source of this assurance that will not deceive us?
 The short answer is in the gospel!

-I know that I am saved, know God, and am known by God, not because I have seen the Lamb’s Book of Life, or because I know that my faith was sincere, or even because I believe that I repented, but because I know that I am saved because I trust in Christ alone for my salvation.
+I know that I am saved, know God, and am known by God, not because I have seen the Lamb’s Book of Life, because I know that my faith was sincere, or even because I believe that I repented sufficiently – I know that I am saved because I trust in Christ alone for my salvation.
 Hard stop!

-Looking back over my own experiences, one of the roots of my doubt was a misunderstanding of faith.
-When we see faith as an action we make or an event that happens, when doubt creeps up we are forced to pull out whatever checklist we may have at the time and begin evaluating our faith.
+Looking back over my own experiences, the root of my doubt was a misunderstanding of faith.
+When faith is seen as an action we do or an event that happens and doubt begins to creep up we are forced to pull out whatever checklist we may have at the time and begin evaluating our faith.
 But the scriptures are clear, the faith never belonged to us, to begin with.

 Charles Spurgeon explains faith like this, “Faith occupies the position of a channel or conduit pipe.
 Grace is the fountain and the stream”.

-Faith is the way that the grace of the gospel flowing from Christ’s work gets to us, and the Christian life is described as continually ‘standing in grace’.
+Faith is the way that the grace of the gospel, flowing from Christ’s work, gets to us.
+This is why Paul describes the Christian life as one of continually ‘standing in grace’.
 So how do we get faith?
 The apostle clearly states that faith comes from hearing the gospel.
 (Rom 10:17)

-Many times our assurance and the display of grace in our lives is due to our “channel” of faith becoming clogged by sin and living in a fallen world.
-It can even get to the point that the flow of grace becomes so weak that we forget that we ever experienced it.
+Many times the lack of assurance and the display of grace in our lives is due to our “channel” of faith becoming clogged by sin, trials, and just living in a fallen world.
+Peter tells us that it can even get to the point that the flow of grace becomes so weak that we forget that we ever experienced it to begin with.
 (2 Pet.
 1:9)

 So how do we increase our faith?

-As believers, we can be most assured of our salvation when we are confident God has forgiven our sins through Christ’s death and resurrection.
-And we are most confident that God has forgiven our sins through Christ when we hear and remind ourselves of it.
+As believers, we can be most assured of our salvation when we are confident God has completely forgiven our sins through Christ’s death and resurrection.
+And we are most confident that God has forgiven our sins through Christ when we hear and are reminded of this good news.

 Reeves, Stan.
 The 1689 Baptist Confession of Faith in Modern English.
 (Cape Coral: Founders Press, 2021) 18.4